dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1215: Create equitable systems for everyone’s opportunity.
+### T1215: A just society ensures equal opportunities for all.

 |Support|
 |---|